Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 Despite the issues that you will encounter, research should be a fundamental component of business strategy.
 The bigger the problem, the more important conducting worthwhile research becomes.
 Understanding how to frame questions that can be answered by some form of research is an overlooked skill set.
 Getting good at it takes experience.
 Hopefully, this chapter will get you thinking about this at a high level and give you the rudiments of a toolbox you can use to be more effective at conducting and analyzing research.

 For the most part, you will probably conduct rather simplistic satisfaction surveys through email and deployed after games or periodically throughout the season.
 Conducting surveys follows a distinct process.
-We'll loosely frame this chapter around a process for designing a survey borrowed from"Designing Surveys, a guide to decisions and procedures." [@Blair2014] These steps include:
+We'll loosely frame this chapter around a process for designing a survey borrowed from "Designing Surveys, a guide to decisions and procedures." [@Blair2014] These steps include:

 - Planning and survey design
 - Questionnaire design and pretesting